mozilla/code-review/docs/publication.md

 The code-review bot currently supports 6 different formats to report issues (clang-tidy, clang-format, zero coverage, coverity, infer and mozlint).
 We are in the process of standardizing toward [a single format described here](analysis_format.md).

-New analyzers are strongly encouraged to use that format, as it's supported directly in the bot.
-Other formats, or more detailed versions will need an update in the bot's code itself.

 ### Taskcluster artifacts

 Your analyzer task needs to produce a public Taskcluster artifact listing all the issues found in the patch.